RespiraWorks/inventor-config/README.md

 Use `git bash` and `cd` into the project directory where you cloned this repository.
 If you followed the suggestion above, this would be `respira`.
 Clone the ventilator repo here:

-`git clone git@github.com:RespiraWorks/Ventilator.git`
+`git clone git@github.com:RespiraWorks/Ventilator.git ventilator`

-This repo is set up to ignore `Ventilator` or `ventilator` subdirectories, so there should be no conflict between the repos on who the files belong to.
+This repo is set up to ignore `Ventilator` or `ventilator` subdirectories, so there should be no conflict between the repos on whom the files belong to.

-Things should now be wonderful and you should be seeing rainbows 'n stuff.
+Things should now be wonderful, and you should be seeing rainbows 'n stuff.

+You can now go back to the main [wiki](https://github.com/RespiraWorks/Ventilator/wiki) and read the rest of whatever is pertinent to your specific work.